chbh-opensource/mri-on-bear-edu/docs/workshop1/intro-to-bluebear.md

   <img src="../../assets/images/workshop1/intro-to-bluebear/bluebear_portal_files.png" alt="BEAR Portal Files" width="900" height="300">
 </p>

 To view all files and data you have access to on BlueBEAR, click on “Files” as illustrated above.
-You will see your home directory (your BEAR Linux home directory), which you will be able to access to from Linux Desktop (see below) and all RDS projects you are member of.
+You will see your home directory (your BEAR Linux home directory), which you will be able to access to from the Linux Desktop (see below) and all RDS projects you are member of.

 You should be able to see there `/rds/projects/c/chechlmy-chbh-mricn` (MRICN module’s RDS project).
 By selecting the “Home Directory” or any “RDS project” you will open a second browser tab, displaying the content.
-In the example below, you see the content of one of my projects.
+In the example below, you see the content of one of Magda's projects.

 <p align="center">
   <img src="../../assets/images/workshop1/intro-to-bluebear/folder_contents.png" alt="BEAR Folder Content" width="900" height="300">